team-eureka/eureka_buildroot/README.md

 if you try it.
 Instead, we now use Buildroot's `BR2_EXTERNAL` mechanism to keep the Chromecast's configuration in a directory separate from Buildroot's source.

-NOTE: Buildroot's `BR2_EXTERNAL` mechanism has slightly changed in 2016.11, to be able to support multiple br2-external trees.
+NOTE: Buildroot's `BR2_EXTERNAL` mechanism changed slightly in 2016.11, and this repository will not work with older versions.

 To set up a build environment, clone this repository and Buildroot into separate directories.
 Then, in your Buildroot directory, run the following command: